National Emergency- Covid-19 Pandemic Update

 National Firefighter Registry Created by Centers for Disease Control and Prevention

 The National Firefighter Registry will be used to track and analyze cancer trends and risk factors among the U.S. fire service to help the public safety community, researchers, scientists and medical professionals find better ways to protect those who protect our communities and environment.

 Improve the Decision-Making Skills and Safety of Your Firefighters

 Earlier this fall, the September issue of Firehouse Magazine featured the 2019 Fire Service Health &and Safety Report.
 This 32-page supplement contains 15 articles by some the fire service’s most respected authors and some of its rising stars.

 CFSI and NFFF Accepting Nominations for the Senator Paul S. Sarbanes Fire Service Safety Leadership Award

-Co-sponsored by CFSI and the National Fallen Firefighters Foundation, the Senator Paul S. Sarbanes Fire Service Safety Leadership Award was established in 2009 to recognize public safety organizations for outstanding contributions to the advancement of firefighter health and safety.
-Deadline for nominations is Dec.
-6, 2018.
+Co-sponsored by CFSI and the NFFF, the Senator Paul S. Sarbanes Fire Service Safety Leadership Award recognizes public safety organizations for outstanding contributions to the advancement of firefighter health and safety.
+The deadline for submissions is December 6, 2019.